Surgery Partners (NASDAQ:SGRY) Updates FY 2021 Earnings Guidance

 Surgery Partners (NASDAQ:SGRY) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $2.20 billion-$2.23 billion, compared to the consensus revenue estimate of $2.23 billion.

-Surgery Partners (NASDAQ:SGRY) last issued its earnings results on Wednesday, May 5th.
-The company reported ($0.30) earnings per share (EPS) for the quarter, hitting the Thomson Reuters’ consensus estimate of ($0.30).
-Surgery Partners had a negative net margin of 7.64% and a negative return on equity of 4.73%.
-As a group, equities research analysts anticipate that Surgery Partners will post -1.45 EPS for the current fiscal year.
+Surgery Partners (NASDAQ:SGRY) last released its quarterly earnings data on Wednesday, May 5th.
+The company reported ($0.30) earnings per share for the quarter, hitting analysts’ consensus estimates of ($0.30).
+Surgery Partners had a negative return on equity of 4.73% and a negative net margin of 7.64%.
+Equities analysts forecast that Surgery Partners will post -1.45 earnings per share for the current fiscal year.

-A number of research analysts have recently weighed in on SGRY shares.
-Royal Bank of Canada lifted their price objective on Surgery Partners from $54.00 to $61.00 and gave the company an outperform rating in a research report on Thursday, May 6th.
-Zacks Investment Research upgraded shares of Surgery Partners from a sell rating to a hold rating in a research report on Friday, February 19th.
-Two research analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
-The company presently has an average rating of Buy and a consensus price target of $30.81.
+SGRY has been the subject of a number of recent analyst reports.
+Zacks Investment Research raised Surgery Partners from a sell rating to a hold rating in a research note on Friday, February 19th.
+Royal Bank of Canada increased their price target on Surgery Partners from $54.00 to $61.00 and gave the company an outperform rating in a research note on Thursday, May 6th.
+Two research analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
+The stock has an average rating of Buy and an average price target of $30.81.

-In other Surgery Partners news, insider Anthony Taparo sold 63,588 shares of Surgery Partners stock in a transaction on Monday, May 10th.
+In other Surgery Partners news, CFO Thomas F. Cowhey sold 25,000 shares of the company’s stock in a transaction that occurred on Thursday, May 6th.
+The stock was sold at an average price of $52.28, for a total transaction of $1,307,000.00.
+Following the sale, the chief financial officer now directly owns 143,573 shares in the company, valued at $7,505,996.44.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, insider Anthony Taparo sold 63,588 shares of the company’s stock in a transaction that occurred on Monday, May 10th.
 The shares were sold at an average price of $50.55, for a total value of $3,214,373.40.
-Following the sale, the insider now directly owns 108,715 shares in the company, valued at approximately $5,495,543.25.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, CFO Thomas F. Cowhey sold 25,000 shares of the business’s stock in a transaction on Thursday, May 6th.
-The stock was sold at an average price of $52.28, for a total transaction of $1,307,000.00.
-Following the completion of the sale, the chief financial officer now owns 143,573 shares in the company, valued at approximately $7,505,996.44.
+Following the sale, the insider now owns 108,715 shares in the company, valued at $5,495,543.25.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 137,991 shares of company stock valued at $7,090,823.
-Insiders own 2.80% of the company’s stock.
+Over the last 90 days, insiders have sold 137,991 shares of company stock worth $7,090,823.
+Company insiders own 2.80% of the company’s stock.

 About Surgery Partners